iBotPeaches/Apktool/_includes/migration-instructions-v1-5-x-v2-0-0.md

   <li><strong>Java 1.7 is required</strong></li>
   <li>Update apktool to v2.0.0</li>
   <li>aapt is now included inside the apktool binary.
 It's not required to maintain your own aapt install under $PATH.
 (However, features like <code>-a / --aapt</code> are still used and can override the internal aapt)</li>
   <li>The addition of aapt replaces the need for separate aapt download packages.
-Helper Scripts may be found [here](https://github.com/iBotPeaches/Apktool/tree/master/scripts)</li>
+Helper Scripts may be found <a href="https://github.com/iBotPeaches/Apktool/tree/master/scripts">here</a></li>
   <li>Remove framework <code>$HOME/apktool/framework/1.apk</code></li>
   <li>Eagle eyed users will notice resources are now decoded before sources now.
 This is because we need to know the API version via the manifest for decoding the sources</li>
 </ul>